Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Book Summary

-In 1924, when Cecily was only 4, her mother reluctantly left her at an orphanage and promised to return when she had money to support her.
+In 1924, when Cecily was only four, her mother reluctantly left her at an orphanage and promised to return when she had money to support her.
 However, three years later, her mother hasn’t returned, and Cecily is “adopted” by a traveling circus.
-She’s assigned to be the “little sister” of a glamourous bareback rider and believes she’s found the family she has always dreamed of.
+She’s assigned to be the “little sister” of a glamorous bareback rider and believes she’s found the family she has always dreamed of.
 By the time Cecily is a teenager, she’s seen the problems in her traveling world.
 When she falls in love with a roustabout named Lucky, her life changes again in a dangerous way.

 You should know that the connections between the characters aren’t clear in the book’s early chapters, and the POV and timeline change frequently.
 While everything comes together nicely in this excellent story, this won’t be the best choice if you’re in the mood for an easy, linear read.